youssefbebawy/Point-Style/README.md

   - "background when active" ( in Examples )
   - "text color when active" ( in Examples )
   - "fix dropdown-toggle icon not found"
+  - "Update Bootstrap" < v5.2.3 >
+  - "Fix utilities file errors"
+  - "Change shadow when focus" ( in Examples )
+  - "Change shadow when hover" ( in Examples )
+  - "Change shadow when active" ( in Examples )